Brand Design · Identity System · 2024

 3

-Logo variants — full, abbreviated CiQ, icon-only
+Logo variants — full wordmark, abbreviated CiQ, standalone icon mark

 The Brief